 4. Unused spaces

-If converting it into accommodation or office space is too much of a project, there are other opportunities.
-A local tradesman or hobbyist might need a workshop, or someone might simply be looking to store some furniture and boxes.
-But remember to talk to your local NFU Mutual agency office about the insurance implications before you start undertaking a renovation project.
+If converting it into accommodation or office space isn’t suitable, there are other opportunities.
+A local tradesman might need a workshop, a business might need somewhere to store goods and equipment, or someone might simply be looking to store their caravan off-season.
+However, some prospective tenants’ trades or businesses may pose higher risks than others.
+Remember to talk to your local NFU Mutual agency office about the insurance implications beforehand.